Explanation of Course Numbers

 - Those in the 6000s and 8000s are for master’s, doctoral, and professional-level students

 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

-Fundamental concepts, trends, regulations, and practices in clinical research.
-An overview of industry and government practices and policies in the development of patient care products (drug, devices, biologicals, and diagnostics) and treatment protocols.
+Concepts, trends, regulations, and practices in clinical research.
+Industry and government practices and policies in the development of patient care products (drug, devices, biologicals, and diagnostics) and treatment protocols.